Riemann-Roch theorems in monoidal 2-categories: Duality in bicategories

 Let $V$ be a finite dimensional vector space over a field $k$.
-The dual vector space $V^\ast$ can be defined purely in terms of morphisms in the category of vector spaces, and the tensor product structure and without reference to the internal hom: a dual is specified by a unit $\epsilon: V^\ast \otimes V \to k$, a counit, $\eta: k \to V \otimes V^\ast$ and the fact that the following two composites are the identity map
+A dual vector space $V^\ast$ can be defined without reference to the internal hom: a dual is specified by a unit $\epsilon: V^\ast \otimes V \to k$, a counit, $\eta: k \to V \otimes V^\ast$, and the fact that the following two composites are the identity map

 Concretely, the maps $\eta, \epsilon$ can be defined in terms of a basis $\{e_i\}^n_{i=1}$ by $\eta(1) = \sum e_i \otimes e^\ast_i$, $\epsilon(e^\ast_j \otimes e_i) = \delta_{ij}$ and extending by linearity.